 In the Concert Hall

-In concert, Mr. Thomas performed with Teatro Grattacielo at Avery Fisher Hall as well as Carnegie Hall where he performed in Händel’s Messiah and Mozart’s Coronation Mass.
-He has enjoyed great success in the world premières and subsequent performances as the baritone soloist in Bob Aldridge’s Parables with the Topeka Symphony.
-Mr. Thomas made numerous appearances at pops concerts with the Ocean City Pops Orchestra and on various concert series at Elmira College, Ithaca College, Grand Rapids Art Museum, Wednesday Music Club Series of Harrisburg PA, and the Glenridge Series of Sarasota.
+Mr. Thomas has presented concerts and recitals alike in Canada, Germany as well as many American venues.
+In concert, Mr. Thomas performed with Teatro Grattacielo at Avery Fisher Hall as well as Carnegie Hall.
+His Orchestral appearances include the Orlando Philharmonic, Jacksonville Symphony, Topeka Symphony, Chautauqua Symphony, and many others.
+With the Topeka symphony, he has enjoyed great success in the world premières as the baritone soloist in Bob Aldridge’s Parables.
+Mr. Thomas continues to make numerous appearances at pops concerts with the Ocean City Pops Orchestra and on various concert series at Elmira College, Ithaca College, Grand Rapids Art Museum, Wednesday Music Club Series of Harrisburg PA, and the Glenridge Series of Sarasota.

 Mr. Thomas’ oratorio repertoire includes Elijah, Beethoven’s 9th Symphony, Brahms’ Requiem, Faure’s Requiem, Verdi’s Requiem, and Raph Vaughn William’s Five Mystical Songs.